Real-time cost enforcement for AI agent sessions.

 Streaming Support

 Streaming responses (stream=True) are fully tracked.
-Cost is recorded after the stream is exhausted — chunks pass through to your code unchanged.
+Cost is recorded even if you break out of the stream early — chunks pass through to your code unchanged.

 Async streaming works the same way: